Guster: History

+1990s

 The band members met during freshman orientation at Tufts University in 1991.
 A year later, after writing a few songs in their dorm rooms, the band named itself Gus and booked its first gig.
 The band recorded its first album independently in 1994, titled Parachute.
 This album established the band as a favorite of the same 1990s scene that became popular through bands such as the Dave Matthews Band, The Disco Biscuits, moe., Phish, and Widespread Panic.
 The band was still in college when it recorded the album.
 Shortly after the release of Parachute, another artist calling himself Gus signed a deal with a major record company, forcing the band to rename itself Guster.

 In 1996, Guster independently recorded their second album, Goldfly, releasing it early the next year.
 In 1998 the band signed with Sire Records and re-released Goldfly.
 A year later, the band released the album Lost and Gone Forever, produced by Steve Lillywhite.
 With the backing of a major label, the band appeared on shows such as the Late Show with David Letterman, and it released their first music video for their song "Fa Fa".
 The band also appeared at Woodstock '99, and performed at the 1999 Stardust Picnic festival at Historic Fort York, Toronto.

+2000s

-Guster released its fourth album, Keep It Together, in 2003, with the first single, "Amsterdam", getting significant airplay on the radio.
+Guster released their fourth album, Keep It Together, in 2003, with the first single, "Amsterdam", getting significant airplay on the radio.
 Following the release of Keep it Together, multi-instrumentalist Joe Pisapia, who had been touring with the band, became a full-time member.
 A live album/DVD, Guster on Ice, compiled from two shows in Portland, Maine, in December 2003, was released in 2004.
 Guster released its fifth full-length studio album, Ganging Up on the Sun, on June 20, 2006.
 The single "Manifest Destiny/Sorority Tears" was released in November 2005 on the Internet.
 On September 27, 2006, Guster won Album of the Year (Major) at the Boston Music Awards.
 Alongside Ganging Up on the Sun, the band released on its website a documentary comedy series called Joe's Place.
 The band also participated in the Barenaked Ladies' Ships and Dip cruise.
 In 2009, Guster took part in a similar event with musician John Mayer called Mayercraft Carrier 2 aboard the Carnival Splendor.